Skip to main content

 Description of the activity

-Data processing of AEAT employees, including collaborators and external companies for time and billing control.
+Processing of data of AEAT employees, including collaborators and external companies for time control and billing.

-Maintenance of Security at the AEAT headquarters through access control to the buildings that the AEAT shares with other personnel.
+Maintaining security at the AEAT headquarters by controlling access to buildings that the AEAT shares with other personnel.

 Purpose

-Management of employees, assigned to the AEAT, in order to be able to carry out actions to control compliance with the obligations of the personnel at their service.
+Management of employees assigned to the AEAT, in order to be able to carry out actions to control compliance with the obligations of the personnel in its service.

 To guarantee the safety of people, goods and facilities.